Satyaban044/myProject/README.md

 # myProject
-This is my first repositary project auther -Satyaban malik
+This is my first repositary project. auther -Satyaban malik